accordproject/ergo/README.md

 The Ergo compiler is written using the [Coq][coq] proof assistant, with parsing and support code written in [OCaml][OCaml].
 It makes extensive use of the [Q*cert compiler][Qcert] for code generation and type checking.

-Both the Ergo language and its compiler are in early development phase.
+Both the Ergo language and its compiler are in the early development phase.
 If you would like to build from source or to contribute, consult the [DEVELOPERS][developers] file.

 ## Try Ergo online